 ACRL offers many meaningful ways to connect, grow, and learn.
 ACRL encourages members to form social and professional relationships that last a career and a lifetime.
 Here’s a dozen ways to get involved:

 Think critically and creatively about contributions you can make to the field (and to your library).
 Your subscriptions to College & Research Libraries News and College & Research Libraries keep you up-to-date, bringing you the latest news and most respected research in the field.
 C&RL News is a monthly newsmagazine, featuring “timely and interesting” articles on the latest trends and practices affecting academic and research libraries as well as official ACRL news.
 All articles from 2004 to the present are freely available online.
 C&RL is a bimonthly journal featuring scholarly research in academic librarianship.
 Preprints as well as all articles from 1997 to the present are freely available online.
 ACRLog also provides deeper insight into important issues affecting higher education and our profession.
-Subscribe to ACRL Update and ACRL Forum for news about important association activities, opportunities, and issues; subscribe to the ACRL Legislative Update to keep current on public policy issues affecting academic and research librarianship.
+Subscribe to ACRL Update and ACRL Insider for news about important association activities, opportunities, and issues; subscribe to the ACRL Legislative Update to keep current on public policy issues affecting academic and research librarianship.

 2. Build Your Professional Skill Set